TanyaWolff/blueboxes/README.md

 + We rise early and do yoga.
 + We jam late into the night.
 + We park, we listen, we play, we reuse, we share.
-+ We love Magoo, Tilston and all BlueSkies organizers
++ We love Magoo, Tilston, Oskar and all BlueSkies organizers
 + We love **BlueSkies**

 ### We are **BlueBoxes**!